 top of page

-White Flowering Dogwood is widely regarded as the most beautiful of all the native trees, largely because of its spring flowers blooming from March through June.
+White Flowering Dogwood is simply the most beautiful of all the native trees, largely because of its spring flowers, which bloom from March through June.

 Flowering Dogwood does not fade with its flowers.
 Rather, this tree creates beauty in all four seasons, with vibrant red fall foliage and glossy red fall fruits beloved by birds.